What is Blockchain? Is it Right for You?

 Trust is fostered through blockchain technology

 In essence, digital ledger is “an open, distributed ledger that may efficiently and permanently record transactions between the two parties.”
 Instead of a central server, blocks of information are stored on a decentralized peer-to-peer network on a blockchain.
 Each block of data is available to everyone and cannot be changed retrospectively without affecting all following blocks and without network collaboration.
-In reality, the most amazing qualities of blockchain technology that generate confidence are transparency and decentralization, which provide a paperless approach to verify ownership of the information or even money!
+In reality, the most amazing qualities of blockchain technology that generate confidence are transparency and decentralization, which provide a paperless approach to verifying ownership of the information or even money!

 Third-party intermediaries are replaced by cryptography – Have you ever considered what happens when you send money over the internet?
 What looks to be a simple procedure is actually a time-consuming one in which accountants and bookkeepers on both sides keep different documents to guarantee the transfer is accomplished correctly.
 For users, this means significant wait times, transaction costs, and the possibility of human mistakes.